TUW-GEO/ecmwf_models/README.rst

     conda install -c conda-forge pygrib netcdf4 pyresample pykdtree

-Afterwards the following command will install all remaining dependencies as well as the ``ecmwf_models`` package itself.
+Afterwards the following command will install all remaining python dependencies as well as the ``ecmwf_models`` package itself.

 .. code::